 Also check out tips to save energy during the fall and winter.

-Use Your Windows to Gain Cool Air and Keep Out Heat
+Use Your Windows to Keep Out Heat

 - Find out about window treatments and coverings that can improve energy efficiency.